 On Linux we can use

-mogrify from the ImageMagick toolbox to get the same functionality as with
+mogrify from the ImageMagick toolbox to get the same

 The most basic command would be resizing an image to specified dimensions, keeping the aspect ratio.